 The potato goes prime time with these delicious, tantalizing main dish potato recipes.

-We like our vegan shepherd’s pie piled high with potatoes!
+I love this vegan shepherd’s pie piled high with potatoes!
 Beneath that delicious layer of vegan mashed potatoes is a thick, savory vegetable stew with peas and corn.
 It’s a comfort food bonanza!

 This wild rice sweet potato skillet recipe is so easy to make, you won’t believe it!
 And if “easy” were the only criteria that matters, then you’d be happy, but we want great flavor too.
 This recipe is teeming with both!